finalclass/finalstore/docs/1-introduction.md

-# FinalStore API
+# MTS-Project API

-FinalStore is a RESTful API for typical online store.
+MTS-Project is a RESTful API for typical online store.
 It is written in [node.js](http://nodejs.org/).
 For handling http it uses [express.js](http://expressjs.com/) framework.

-FinalStore is an OpenSource project, distributed under **MIT** or **GPL** license (you can choose which license better suits your needs).
+MTS-Project is an OpenSource project, distributed under **MIT** or **GPL** license (you can choose which license better suits your needs).

 ## Generally about the API